The Swan Valley has considerable historical and cultural value as a viticultural, agricultural and tourism region.

 Investment over several decades has seen it emerge as a region of state significance that attracts more than 600,000 visitors a year and contributes over $200 million annually to the Western Australian economy.

-To achieve this, Government intends to strengthen the current legislative and governance framework for the Valley, and develop a set of planning instruments that will enable informed and consistent decisions to be made regarding future land use and development.
+To achieve this, delivery of an Action Plan is underway to strengthen the current legislative and governance framework and develop new planning instruments that will streamline future land use and development in the region.

 Swan Valley Planning Act 1995

-The purpose of the Swan Valley Planning Act 1995 (SVP Act) is to:
+The purpose of the Swan Valley Planning Act 1995 is to:

 - Establish a committee to advise on land use planning in the Swan Valley